ScopeFoundry/ScopeFoundry/sweeping/sweep_4D_docs/__place_documentation_here_readme_first.md

  - *powermeter_monitoring_repetitions*: number of times data gets collected at each position

+ - *powermeter_monitoring_with_slider_repetitions*: number of times data gets collected at each position

  - *blaze_repetitions*: number of times data gets collected at each position

  - *pylon_repetitions*: number of times data gets collected at each position